masasakano/rangeary/.github/README.md

 Basically, `Rangeary()` or `Rangeary.new()` accepts an arbitrary number of either Range, RangeExtd, {Rangeary}, or a combination of them.
-Note Range objects that return false in +Range#valid?+ will raise an exception.
+Note Range objects that return false in +Range#valid?+ raise an exception.

-For more detail and examples, see {Rangeary.new}.
+For more detail and examples, see {Rangeary.initialize}.

 ### Practical application examples